-- 1. Press [Mask FX] on the Shapes and Effects menu (Diamond 9 has a dedicated <Mask FX> button press twice to turn all attributes on in the mask). - 2.
+- 1. Press [Mask FX] on the Shapes and Effects menu (Diamond 9 and Diamond 7 have a dedicated <Mask FX> button press twice to turn all attributes on in the mask). - 2.
 The Attribute Bank buttons (Position, Colour etc) will flash.
 Choose which attributes you want to mask by toggling the buttons on and off. - 3.
 If no fixtures are selected the mask will apply to all fixtures.
 If you only want it to apply to certain fixtures, select them now. - 4.
 Press [Create Mask Shape].
 (The [Create Mask FX] button will mask both shapes and pixel map effects.) - 5.
 You should see the mask taking effect on the output if you store it in a playback, the playback will stop the shapes it's set to mask while it is active. - The [Clear mask from programmer] button will remove any mask shapes or mask effects from the programmer for all fixtures. - This function replaces the Block Shapes function of previous versions.
-Shows containing Block Shapes from previous versions will load and work as expected, but the block shapes will be renamed "Mask". - The personality library may need updating for this to work.
+Shows containing Block Shapes from previous versions will load and work as expected, but the block shapes will be renamed "Mask".